Overview

 October 2021

-Version 3 Rules registered.
+Version 3 Rules are registered.
 These Rules include changes to accelerate the benefits of the CDR for consumers by reducing barriers to participate in open banking and by allowing more Australians to leverage their data in common banking scenarios.

 July 2021